310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
-Is that so!
+I see!
 That’s truly wonderful!
 Keep on growing just like that!
 Become a man large enough to reach the sun…☆
 {% endbubble %}

 {% bubble Midori v2 %}